 by Guest on Jan 25, 2013

 There is probably nothing more frustrating than getting out of the shower to find that you can’t use the mirror as it has fogged up.
-Here are six easy ways to keep you bathroom clear and mist free, some of which you may think are a bit crazy but they actually work!
+Here are six easy ways to keep your bathroom clean and mist free, some of which you may think are a bit crazy but they work!